Egerton Swartwout

-Egerton Swartwout (March 3, 1870 – February 18, 1943) was an American architect, most notably associated with his New York architectural firm Tracy and Swartwout and McKim, Mead & White.
+Egerton Swartwout (March 3, 1870 – February 18, 1943) was an American architect, most notably associated with his New York City architectural firm Tracy and Swartwout and McKim, Mead & White.
 His buildings, numbering over 100, were typically in the Beaux-Arts style.
 Six of his buildings are recognized on the National Register of Historic Places, and three others have been given landmark status by their city commissions.

 Family

-Egerton was the first son of Satterlee Swartwout (grandson of Brigadier General Robert Swartwout) and Charlotte Elizabeth Edgerton (daughter of Ohio Representative Alfred Peck Edgerton).
-Egerton married British-born Isabelle Geraldine Davenport, June 20, 1904 in Cambridge, England.
+Egerton was born March 3, 1870, in Fort Wayne, Indiana, the first son of Satterlee Swartwout (grandson of Robert Swartwout) and Charlotte Elizabeth Edgerton (daughter of Alfred Peck Edgerton).
+Egerton married British-born Isabelle Geraldine Davenport, June 20, 1904, in Cambridge, England.
 They had two children, Robert Egerton Swartwout and Charlotte Elizabeth.
 Robert, better known as R.E.
 Swartwout, was an author and the first American to cox the Cambridge University rowing team to victory over Oxford University, in 1930.